Neonatal Research

 NEST (Newborn Electrographic Seizure Trial)

-This multi-centre randomised controlled trial (RCT) is nearing completion and investigated the potential benefits and harms of treating all electrographic seizures in a cohort of encephalopathic term newborns.
+This multi-centre randomised controlled trial (RCT) is nearing completion.
+It investigates the benefits and potential risks of treating all electrographic seizures in a cohort of encephalopathic term newborns.
+The findings will help guide future seizure management strategies in neonatal care.

 PAEAN Study